-3. The department may produce, make available to others for reproduction, or contract with others to develop such materials mentioned in this section as the commissioner deems appropriate.
-These materials shall be made available to the public AND TO ELEMENTARY AND SECONDARY

-SCHOOL EDUCATORS free of charge as appropriate or for a fee under certain circumstances.
-The commissioner may require where appropriate any health care provider to make these materials available to patients.

-- 4. In exercising any of his or her powers under this section, the commissioner may consult with appropriate health care professionals, providers, consumers, EDUCATORS and patients or organizations representing them. - 6.
+- 3. The department may produce, make available to others for reproduction, or contract with others to develop such materials mentioned in this section as the commissioner deems appropriate.
+These materials shall be made available to the public AND TO ELEMENTARY AND SECONDARY SCHOOL EDUCATORS free of charge as appropriate or for a fee under certain circumstances.
+The commissioner may require where appropriate any health care provider to make these materials available to patients. - 4.
+In exercising any of his or her powers under this section, the commissioner may consult with appropriate health care professionals, providers, consumers, EDUCATORS and patients or organizations representing them. - 6.
 The commissioner may appoint as appropriate advisory councils relating to various matters that are or are proposed to be the subjects of programs under this section.
 All such councils shall include representation of health care professionals, providers, EDUCATORS, consumers, patients and other appropriate interests.
-The members of the councils shall receive no compensation for their services, but shall be allowed their actual and necessary expenses incurred in performance of their duties. - S 3.
-Subdivision 1 of section 207 of the public health law is amended by adding a new paragraph (i) to read as follows: - (I) ABOUT THE SHORT TERM AND LONG TERM ADVERSE HEALTH RISKS TO ADULTS AND CHILDREN WHO BECOME OVERWEIGHT, OBESE OR UNDERWEIGHT.
-THE INFORMATION SHALL INCLUDE, BUT NEED NOT BE LIMITED TO PROVIDING CITATIONS TO THE DEPARTMENT'S WEBSITE, AS WELL AS ANY OTHER WEBSITES PROVIDING INFORMATION ON THE SUBJECT. - S 4.
-This act shall take effect one year after it shall have become a law, provided that, effective immediately, any rules and regulations necessary to implement the provisions of this act on its effective date are authorized and directed to be completed on or before such date.
+The members of the councils shall receive no compensation for their services, but shall be allowed their actual and necessary expenses incurred in performance of their duties.

+S 3.
+Subdivision 1 of section 207 of the public health law is amended by adding a new paragraph (i) to read as follows:

+- (I) ABOUT THE SHORT TERM AND LONG TERM ADVERSE HEALTH RISKS TO ADULTS AND CHILDREN WHO BECOME OVERWEIGHT, OBESE OR UNDERWEIGHT.
+THE INFORMATION SHALL INCLUDE, BUT NEED NOT BE LIMITED TO PROVIDING CITATIONS TO THE DEPARTMENT'S WEBSITE, AS WELL AS ANY OTHER WEBSITES PROVIDING INFORMATION ON THE SUBJECT. - 8 S 4.
+This act shall take effect one year after it shall have become a 9 law, provided that, effective immediately, any rules and regulations 10 necessary to implement the provisions of this act on its effective date 11 are authorized and directed to be completed on or before such date.

-27 PART D
+12 PART D

-Section 1.
-Subdivision 5 of section 2556 of the education law, such section as renumbered by chapter 762 of the laws of 1950, is amended to read as follows:

-- 5. It shall be unlawful for a schoolhouse to be constructed city of New York without an open-air playground attached to or used in connection with the same.
-EXISTING PLAYGROUNDS SHALL NOT LEASED OR TRANSFERRED, OR PERMANENTLY AUTHORIZED FOR OTHER USES SUCH AS SCHOOL BUILDING CONSTRUCTION, RENOVATION, PLACEMENT OR STORAGE OF BUILD-ING MATERIALS FOR SUCH WORK THAT WOULD ELIMINATE THE USE OF SUCH GROUND SPACE FOR OUTDOOR RECREATIONAL ACTIVITIES UNLESS A PLAN IS ESTAB-IMPLEMENTED SUITABLE AND ADEOUATE LISHED AND TO PROVIDE ACTIVITIES OR SPACE TO ACCOMMODATE THE PHYSICAL AND RECREATIONAL THE PROVISIONS OF THIS SUBDIVISION PUPILS OF SUCH BUILDING.
-SHALL NOT APPLY TO SCHOOL CONSTRUCTION OR RENOVATION ACTIVITIES OR REQUIRE THE USE OF SUCH PLAYGROUNDS FOR A DURATION OF NO MORE THAN ONE YEAR. - S 2.
-This act shall take effect July 1, 2012; provided however, that the commissioner of education is authorized and directed to promulgate any rules or regulations necessary for the timely implementation of this act on or before such date.
+- Section 1.
+Subdivision 5 of section 2556 of the education law, such section as renumbered by chapter 762 of the laws of 1950, is amended to read as follows: - shall be unlawful for a schoolhouse to be constructed in the city of New York without an open-air playground attached to or used connection with the same.
+EXISTING PLAYGROUNDS SHALL NOT BE SOLD, LEASED OR TRANSFERRED, OR PERMANENTLY AUTHORIZED FOR OTHER USES SUCH AS SCHOOL BUILDING CONSTRUCTION, RENOVATION, PLACEMENT OR STORAGE OF BUILD-MATERIALS FOR SUCH WORK THAT WOULD ELIMINATE THE USE OF SUCH PLAY-GROUND SPACE FOR OUTDOOR RECREATIONAL ACTIVITIES UNLESS A PLAN IS ESTAB-IMPLEMENTED TO PROVIDE SUITABLE AND LISHED AND ADEQUATE ACTIVITIES OR SPACE TO ACCOMMODATE THE PHYSICAL AND RECREATIONAL NEEDS OF THE PUPILS OF SUCH BUILDING.
+THE PROVISIONS OF THIS SUBDIVISION SHALL NOT APPLY TO SCHOOL CONSTRUCTION OR RENOVATION ACTIVITIES THAT OCCUR ON OR REOUIRE THE USE OF SUCH PLAYGROUNDS FOR A DURATION OF NO MORE THAN ONE YEAR. - S 2.
+This act shall take effect July 1, 2013; provided however, that the commissioner of education is authorized and directed to promulgate any rules or regulations necessary for the timely implementation of this act on or before such date.

-48 PART E
+33 PART E

-Section 1.
-Subdivisions 1 and 5 of section 803 of the education law, 50 as amended by chapter 118 of the laws of 1957, are amended to read as 51 follows:
+34 Section 1.
+Subdivisions 1 and 5 of section 803 of the education law, 35 as amended by chapter 118 of the laws of 1957, are amended to read as 36 follows: